• Kid Wearing Glasses — Summerville, SC — Greater Things Extended Learning Program

 5. What is the nutritional value of the most popular fruit?
 The least popular fruit?

-Call Greater Things Learning Center and Extended Program in Summerville, South Carolina, at (724) 689-9929 to learn more about how we utilize project-based learning in our classes.
+Call Greater Things Learning Center and Extended Program in Summerville, SC, at (724) 689-9929 to learn more about how we utilize project-based learning in our classes.